danbz/aesthetic-programming/source/5-AutoGenerator/Readme.md

 }
 ```

-2. **Discuss** the following rules of *10 PRINT* and map them to the related lines/blocks of code:
+2. **Discuss** the following *10 PRINT* rules and map them to the related lines/blocks of code:
-    - Throw a dice randomly and half of the time print a backward slash
+    - Throw a dice and print a backslash half the time
-    - The other half of the time will print a forward slash
+    - Print a forward slash the other half of the time

-3. Drawing upon the text *Randomness*:
+3. Drawing upon the set text *Randomness*:
-    - **How** is the flow of control being implemented in *10 PRINT*?
+    - **How** is control being implemented in *10 PRINT*?
-    - **What** might be the (un)predictability of regularity?
+    - **What** might the (un)predictability of regularity be?
     - **What** is randomness to a computer?[^Haahr]
-    - **Discuss** the use and the role of randomness in *10 PRINT* and in the arts, literature, and games?
+    - **Discuss** the use and the role of randomness in *10 PRINT*, and in the arts, literature, and in games?

 4. Try to modify the existing rules, for example:
-    - Can we change the size, color and spacing of the slashes?
+    - Can we change the size, color, and spacing of the slashes?
-    - Can we have other outputs beyond just the backward and forward slash?
+    - Can we have outputs other than just the backward and forward slashes?

 5. *10 PRINT* has been appropriated by many artists, designers and students.
-Take a look at some of the different possibilities for [*10 PRINT*](https://twitter.com/search?q=%2310print&src=typd) that are documented on Twitter.
-Your in-class task is to create a sketch with a clear set of rules and that operates as a modified version of *10 PRINT*.
+Take a look at some of the different options it provides [*10 PRINT*](https://twitter.com/search?q=%2310print&src=typd) that are documented on Twitter.
+Your task in class is to create a sketch with a clear set of rules that operates like a modified version of *10 PRINT*.

 ## Langton's Ant

-While *10 Print* focuses both on instructions and randomness in terms of generative processes, we want to further look into the concept of *emergence* in the context of automated and generative programs in which  complex patterns/outcomes are generated by simple rules. *Langton's Ant* is a classical mathematical game that simulates the molecular logic of a living ant.
-The simulation of the cell's state is inspired by the classical Turing machine that can perform computational tasks with the manipulation of symbols on a strip of tape according to a set of rules.
+While *10 Print* focuses both on instructions and randomness as generative processes, we want to look at the concept of *emergence* in the context of automated and generative programs in which complex patterns/outcomes are generated by simple rules. *Langton's Ant* is a classic mathematical game that simulates the molecular logic of an ant.
+The simulation of the cell's state is inspired by the Turing machine that can be instructed to perform computational tasks by reading symbols fed to it on a strip of tape that were drawn up according to a set of rules.

-This section presents the sample code to simulate the cell states, presenting in a two-dimensional grid system in either the color black or white.
-Based on simple rules, an ant is considered to be the sensor that processes the cell's data as input, then the cell will change it's color by having the ant moving in four possible directions.
-Gradually, the ant will turn the grid into a more complex system that exhibits emergent behavior over time.
+This next section provides the sample code that simulates the cell states, presented as a two-dimensional grid system in either black or white.
+Gradually, the ant will turn the grid into a more complex system that exhibits emergent behavior.

 ![drawing5](ch5_5.gif)

 *Figure 5.5: Langton's Ant - Initial steps*

-With the initial direction of an ant pointed upwards (i.e. North position), figure 5.5 shows the initial 33 steps of  *Langton's Ant* in following the two general rules below:
+With the ant initially facing up, Figure 5.5 shows the initial 33 steps of *Langton’s Ant* when it follows the two general rules below:

-1. If the ant is at a white cell, it turns right 90° and changes to a black cell then moves forward one unit.
+1. If the ant is at a white cell, it turns right 90 degrees and changes to black, then moves forward one cell.
-2. If the ant is at a black cell, it turns left 90° and changes to a white cell then moves forward one unit.
+2. If the ant is at a black cell, it turns left 90 degrees and changes to white, then moves forward one cell.

-At the beginning, the canvas displays only a grid system and all the individual cells are set in white color.
-The ant has  four possible directions — UP, RIGHT, DOWN, LEFT — and can turn 90° either left or right subject to the color of the cell.
-The ant's head is pointing in an UPWARD position at the start, and is located in the middle of the white grid.
-It then follows rule 1 above to rotate the head direction from UP to RIGHT, then it also changes the white cell to the black and moves forward one unit (pointing to the right as per the new head direction).
-Then the second step is to follow rule 1 again because the new cell is still white.
-The ant's head direction will turn right 90° and point from RIGHT to DOWN, and then changes the white cell to black and the ant moves forward one unit.
-Then the third and forth steps are similar to the previous ones until the ant meets a cell which is black, which is started in step 5.
-At this point, the ant will follow rule 2 instead to change back the cell's color to white and then turns left 90° instead of the right.
-The complexity builds.
+In the beginning, the canvas only displays a grid system and all the individual cells are set to white.
+The ant has four possible directions it can move in — UP, RIGHT, DOWN, and LEFT — turning 90 degrees either left or right subject to the color of the cell it is on.
+The ant, located in the center of the white grid has its head pointing UP at the start.
+It then follows Rule 1 above to rotate the head direction from UP to RIGHT, thereby changing the white cell to black, and moving forward one cell.
+The second step is to follow Rule 1 again, because the new cell is still white.
+The ant's head direction will turn right 90 degrees and point from RIGHT to DOWN, and then changes the white cell to black and the ant moves forward one cell.
+The third and forth steps are similar to the previous ones, until the ant encounters a black cell.
+At this point, the ant will follow Rule 2 and change the cell's color back to white, and then turn left 90 degrees instead of right.
+The complexity increases.

 ![drawing6](ch5_6.gif)

 *Figure 5.6: Langton's Ant - Process*

-Figure 5.6 shows how the ant starts building the emergent 'highway' pattern[^Moreira] after the first few hundred moves with simple symmetricial patterns.
-It is then followed by an additional 9000 steps[^Steps] with the seemingly random steps at the center.
-The highway pattern repeats indefinitely until most of cells are reconfigured, leading to something that is similar to Figure 5.7 at which point the ant is still constantly moving and changing the color of the cells.
+Figure 5.6 shows how the ant starts building the emergent 'highway' pattern[^Moreira] after the first few hundred moves with simple symmetrical patterns.
+It is then followed by an additional 9000 steps[^Steps] [winnie: why 9000? /g] with the seemingly random steps at the center.
+The pattern repeats indefinitely until most of the cells are reconfigured, leading to something that is similar to Figure 5.7, while the ant continues to move and change the color of cells.

 ![drawing7](ch5_7.png)